pilgun/acvtool/readme.md

 ## Installation
 1. Run the `pip` command to install dependencies:

+    From PYPI
     ```shell
+    $ pip install acvtool==2.3.2
+    ```
+    Or from sources
+    ```shell
     $ cd acvtool
     $ pip install -e .
     $ acv -h
     ```

     When successfully installed, you will be able to execute `acv -h`.
 This command will create the working directory "\~/acvtool" and the configuration file "\~/acvtool/config.json".

-2. Download the [ACVPatcher](https://github.com/pilgun/acvpatcher/releases) binary for your system.
+1. Download the [ACVPatcher](https://github.com/pilgun/acvpatcher/releases) binary for your system.
 ACVPatcher replaces usage of Apktool, zipalign, apksigner.
 ACVPatcher is a separated binary since it was implemented with .NET Core.

     ACVPatcher needs to be trusted to work:
     - (OSX/Linux) `chmod +x acvpatcher`
     - Call the Context Menu, Tap Open, Open the App From Not Trusted Developer

-3. Specify absolute paths to the Android tools at "~/acvtool/config.json" (%userprofile%\acvtool\config.json in Windows) for the following variables.
+2. Specify absolute paths to the Android tools at "~/acvtool/config.json" (%userprofile%\acvtool\config.json in Windows) for the following variables.
     * AAPT
     * ZIPALIGN
     * ADB